vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 <a href="images_christmas_decorations/ani_snow_globe.gif">
 <img src="images_christmas_decorations/ani_snow_globe.gif" alt="snow globe" width="100px" style="margin-left:15px;float:right" /></a>

 There are a lot of advantages to automate all the lights and electric decorations.
+It's not only about turning them on and off.
-More than you can think of, like:
+It's more than you can think of, like:
 * Don't start every day turning on all the (battery powered) decorations one-by-one manually and at the end of the day turning them off again;
     * _No use of batteries, no useless power usage, more time for other things, more comfort_
     * _Only downside: No morning gymnastics to switch all the buttons in each corner_